Self-attention for raw optical Satellite Time Series Classification: Data

 We evaluated the mechanisms described in \cref{sec:method} that were implemented in the models of \cref{sec:models} on the task of crop type identification.
-Crop type identification is a sub task of land cover and land use classification where the model has to extract classification-relevant features and learn a discriminative decision function to separate the classes of vegetation.
+Crop type identification is a subtask of land cover and land use classification, where the model has to extract classification-relevant features and learn a discriminative decision function to separate the classes of vegetation.
 We analyze the extracted features later in \cref{sec:exp:qualitative:tsne}.
-Vegetation life cycle events, known as phenology, provides a distinctive temporal signal to identify types of vegetation using a limited set of spectral channels.
-This makes the temporal signal a key source of relevant features when learning a discriminative model to differentiate various types of vegetation and thus well-suited to test the mechanisms and models of this work.
+Vegetation life cycle events, known as phenology, provide a distinctive temporal signal to identify types of vegetation using a limited set of spectral channels.
+This makes the temporal signal a key source of relevant features when learning a discriminative model with which to differentiate various types of vegetation and thus it is well-suited to testing the mechanisms and models of this work.

 We focus on three spatially separate regions in Bavaria, as shown in \cref{fig:aoi}.
 These regions are \emph{Hollfeld} in Upper Franconia, \emph{Krumbach} in Swabia, and a northeastern portion of the \emph{Bavarian Forest}.
-These regions are located in approximately \SI{100}{\kilo\meter} distance from each other.
+These regions are located at a distance of approximately \SI{100}{\kilo\meter} from each other.
 While the climate conditions are comparatively similar, different elevations and soil conditions favor differences in the distribution of cultivated crops, as can be observed from the class distribution histograms in \cref{fig:aoi:hist23,fig:aoi:hist12}.

-The label data for this study originates from a joint cooperstion project with the \emph{Bavarian State Ministry of Food, Agriculture and Forestry (StMELF)} and the German remote sensing company \emph{GAF AG}.
+The label data for this study originates from a joint cooperation project with the \emph{Bavarian State Ministry of Food, Agriculture and Forestry (StMELF)} and the German remote sensing company \emph{GAF AG}.
 This enabled us to obtain two Sentinel 2 time series datasets from the same field parcels.
-These are one dataset with raw top-of-atmosphere Sentinel 2 observations acquired with minimal effort from Google Earth Engine, as described in \cref{sec:raw}, and one preprocessed time series dataset provided by GAF AG which can be considered prototypical for the industry-standard, as outlined in \cref{sec:pre}.
+These are one dataset with raw top-of-atmosphere Sentinel 2 observations acquired with minimal effort from Google Earth Engine, as described in \cref{sec:raw}, and one preprocessed time series dataset provided by GAF AG which can be considered prototypical for the industry standard, as outlined in \cref{sec:pre}.